Ziddi (1997 film): Box office

-Soundtrack
+Music and soundtrack

+The music for the songs of the film was composed by Dilip Sen–Sameer Sen The lyrics of the songs were penned by Sameer.
+The background score of the movie was done by Surinder Sodhi.

-The album has seven songs in the vocals of Hariharan, Chithra, Lalit Sen, Udit Narayan, Kumar Sanu, Shweta Shetty and Alka Yagnik.
-Sameer Sen-Dilip Sen composed the music for the album which was acclaimed by the audience.
+The album has seven songs in the vocals of Hariharan, K. S. Chithra, Udit Narayan, Kumar Sanu, Shweta Shetty and Alka Yagnik.
 Besides "Mera Dil Le Gayi Oye" with Punjabi dash and touch, the song "Hum Tumse Na Kuch Keh Paaye" became popular as a soft romantic ballad.
 The other songs, in addition, became appealing.
+The song "Mera Dil Le Gayi Oye" also known as "Kammo" is based on "Billo" although the song was reportedly mangled.

 The Ziddi soundtrack album sold 2.2 million units in India, making it one of the year's top ten best-selling Bollywood soundtrack albums.